PoisotLab/ms_straight_lines/manuscript.md

 |                      |                            | $\phi$    | concentration around value of $\mu$  | 24.3  | 2.4    |

 Although we did not use the same approach to parameter estimation as previous authors, our approach to fitting these models recovered parameter estimates that are broadly congruent with previous work.
-We found very consistent values of $b$ for the LSSL model: we found a value of 2.2 which is close to the value of approximately 2 used by @CoheBria84.
+We found very consistent values of 2.2 for $b$ of the LSSL model, which is close to the value of approximately 2 used by @CoheBria84.
-Similarly, we found a value of 0.12 for $b$ for the constant connectance model, which was consistent with the 0.14 found by @Mart92.
+Similarly, we found a value of 0.12 for $b$ of the constant connectance model, which was consistent with the 0.14 found by @Mart92.
 Finally, the parameters values we found for the power law were also comparable to the ones found by @BrosOstl04.

-With regard to the flexible link model, our value for $\mu$ was about 0.09, which is close to previous estimates of $b$ in the constant connectance model of 0.12.
+For large communities, our model should behave similarly to the constant connectance model; it is no surprise then than $\mu$ was about 0.09, which is close to our value of 0.12 for constant connectance.
-In addition, we obtained a rather large value of 24.3 for $\phi$, which shrinks the variance of mean $p$ to approximatively 0.003 ($var(p)=\mu(1-\mu)/(1+\phi)$).
+In addition, we obtained a rather large value of 24.3 for $\phi$, which shrinks the variance around the mean of $p$ to approximately 0.003 ($var(p)=\mu(1-\mu)/(1+\phi)$).
+This indicates that food webs are largely in their probabiliy of flexible links being realized.
 <!-- tk add ecological interpretation where possible -->

 ### Connectance and linkage density can be derived from a model for links